 Credited with inventing the technique of bulldogging, the skill of grabbing cattle by the horns and wrestling them to the ground, Pickett began to supplement his income by demonstrating his bulldogging skills and other stunts at county fairs.

 The show toured around the world and appeared in early motion pictures.
 Unfortunately, during these times, he was sometimes banned from rodeos because of his black heritage and was forced to claim he was a full-blooded Indian to perform.
 Pickett continued to work until he was kicked in the head by a horse at the 101 Ranch.
 A few days later, he died of his injuries on April 2, 1932, and was buried north of Marland, Oklahoma.

-In 1971, he became the first African-American honoree to be named in the National Cowboy Hall of Fame, and in 1989 was also honored in the Pro Rodeo Hall of Fame.
+In 1971, he became the first African-American honoree to be named to the National Cowboy Hall of Fame, and in 1989 was also honored in the Pro Rodeo Hall of Fame.
 During his lifetime, he was often known by the nicknames “The Dusky Demon” and “The Bull-Dogger,” and was billed as “the world’s colored champion” in “death-defying feats of courage and skill.”